Klickmeister/cms-template-extension/README.md

 ### Deprecation Warnings

 This extension provides deprecation warnings for outdated syntax in the Klickmeister CMS-Backend Templates.
 It helps developers identify and update their code to use the latest syntax.
-Diagnostics are available inside of `.php` and `.html` files.
+Diagnostics are available inside of PHP/HMTL files.
 The diagnostics will provide warnings for outdated syntax in the Klickmeister CMS-Backend Templates.

 ![Template Diagnostics](assets/usage-diagnostics.png)

 ## Snippets

 This extension includes snippets for common template structures in the Klickmeister CMS-Backend Templates.
-Snippets are available inside of `.php` and `.html` files.
+Snippets are available inside of PHP/HTML files.
 The snippets can be used to quickly generate code for frequently used patterns in the Klickmeister CMS-Backend Templates.

 ![Template Snippets](assets/usage-snippets.gif)